BCleverly/organise-hub/README.md

 This crucial phase ensures you're building the *right* product for the *right* audience.

 1. **Unifying the Ideas: The Core Problem**
-   * **Problem:** Individuals and small groups often use disparate tools for managing tasks, tracking habits, and organizing personal information like recipes, leading to fragmentation, context-switching, and missed opportunities.
+   * **Problem:** Individuals and small groups often use disparate tools for managing tasks, tracking habits, and organising personal information like recipes, leading to fragmentation, context-switching, and missed opportunities.
-   * **Solution:** A single, intuitive platform that acts as a central hub, reducing friction and enhancing overall organization and productivity.
+        * **Solution:** A single, intuitive platform that acts as a central hub, reducing friction and enhancing overall organisation and productivity.
-   * **Value Proposition:** "OrganizeHub simplifies your digital life by centralizing your tasks, personal recipes, and habit tracking in one intuitive, easy-to-use platform."
+   * **Value Proposition:** "OrganiseHub simplifies your digital life by centralising your tasks, personal recipes, and habit tracking in one intuitive, easy-to-use platform."
 2. **Target Audience:**
    * **Primary:** Individuals and small groups (e.g., families, roommates, small hobby clubs, freelance collaborators) seeking a simple, affordable solution to manage daily activities, personal goals, and household/shared content.
    * **Secondary:** Those overwhelmed by feature-rich, expensive enterprise tools.
 3. **Initial MVP Focus:**
-   * To start lean and validate quickly, the MVP will primarily focus on **Task Management** and **Recipe Organization** for the web application.
+   * To start lean and validate quickly, the MVP will primarily focus on **Task Management** and **Recipe Organisation** for the web application.
    * **Habit Tracking** will be planned as a clear **Version 2 (V2) module**, built upon the flexible data architecture established in the MVP.
 This allows for focused development and faster market entry.

 ### **Phase 2: Design & Planning (Before Coding)**